unixweb/feinstaub/README.md

 nodered-twitter.txt is the flow with twitter, the flow send every 60 minutes 4 values

-for using display.py please install depencies and hardware they need
+for using display.py or display-color.py please install depencies and hardware they need

 - [Display O-Tron Hat](http://amzn.to/2p3lj7C)
 ```